divyak0002/seqnexus-app/README.md

 🖼️ Strategically Chosen Visualizations

-We provide two key images to showcase different strengths of the analytical engine.
-These images were generated using optimized genome snippets to balance performance with visual complexity.
+We provide two images to showcase different strengths.
+These images were generated using optimized genome snippets for speed and visual clarity.

 Asset 1: Scale and Robustness (100 Genomes)

-This Heatmap proves the tool can process and correctly map 100 simultaneous comparisons without visual confusion, demonstrating computational scale.
+This Heatmap proves the tool can process and correctly map 100 simultaneous comparisons, demonstrating computational scale.

 Image Asset